Fraction to Decimal

 How do I convert a decimal back to a fraction?expand_more

-Use our Decimal to Fraction calculator!
-Generally, you write the decimal over a power of 10 (based on decimal places) and simplify.
+Write the decimal over a power of 10 based on the number of decimal places, then simplify.
 For example, 0.75 = 75/100 = 3/4.
+Use our Decimal to Fraction calculator for automatic conversion.